-- A. Property to be acquired by the City of Houston and property involved in divestitures and inter-departmental transfers; and - B. The City of Houston construction projects. - 11.24 PROPERTY TO BE ACQUIRED BY THE CITY OF HOUSTON AND PROPERTY INVOLVED IN DIVESTITURES AND INTER-DEPARTMENTAL TRANSFERS
+- 11.3.01.A Property to be acquired by the City of Houston and property involved in divestitures and inter-departmental transfers; and - 11.3.01.B The City of Houston construction projects.

+11.3.02 PROPERTY TO BE ACQUIRED BY THE CITY OF HOUSTON AND PROPERTY INVOLVED IN DIVESTITURES AND INTER-DEPARTMENTAL TRANSFERS

-The ESA I conducted on property to be acquired by the City of Houston shall conform to the latest ASTM Standard Practice E1527 with the following stipulations:
+The ESA I/ESA I Update conducted on a property to be acquired by the City of Houston shall conform to the latest ASTM Standard Practice E1527 with the following stipulations:

-- A. The sources of historical data reviewed for a site shall include, at a minimum, historical aerial photographs, fire insurance maps (where available), local city street directories (where available), and United States Geological Survey (USGS) maps.
+- 11.3.02.A The sources of historical data reviewed for a property shall include, at a minimum, historical aerial photographs, Sanborn fire insurance maps (where available), local city street directories (where available), and United States Geological Survey (USGS) maps.
 The chain-of-title search is not required as an historical search.
 Applicable copies of these sources shall be presented in the report.
 Since City Directories are copyright protected, copies of these should not be presented in the report.
-One aerial photograph for every five to ten years interval from approximately 1950 to the present shall be obtained of an appropriate scale (1" = 500', or shall not exceed 1" = 700') to clearly indicate site details.
-Sites inside the IH-610 Loop shall have property usage identified from the present, back a minimum of 100 years (where available), or to the property's obvious first development, whichever is earlier. - B. If regulatory records indicate that Leaking Petroleum Storage Tank (LPST) facilities are located within approximately 500 feet of the site, the latest comprehensive assessment or monitoring report maintained on the facility by the TCEQ (Houston District Office) shall be reviewed and summarized in the ESA I report.
-Any review of records shall be conducted during the ESA I. - C. If regulatory records indicate that a federal/state superfund facility is located within approximately 1⁄2 mile of the site, the files maintained on that facility by the TCEQ shall be reviewed and summarized in the ESA I report. - D. The TCEQ's Voluntary Cleanup Program (VCP) database shall be searched for facilities that are located within approximately 500 feet of the site. - E. If the project includes demolition/renovation of buildings/structures, the ESA I report shall include recommendation for asbestos survey.
+One aerial photograph for every five to ten years interval from approximately 1950 to the present shall be obtained of an appropriate scale between1" = 500' and 1" = 700', to clearly indicate property details.
+Properties inside the IH-610 Loop shall have property usage identified from the present, back a minimum of 100 years (where available), or to the property's obvious first development, whichever is earlier. - 11.3.02.B If regulatory records indicate that Leaking Petroleum Storage Tank (LPST) facilities are located within approximately 500 feet of the property, the latest comprehensive assessment or monitoring report maintained on the facility by the TCEQ (Houston District Office) shall be reviewed and summarized in the report.
+All record reviews shall be conducted during the ESA I process. - 11.3.02.C If regulatory records indicate that a federal superfund facility, or Texas Hazardous Waste Sites (HWS)/Texas State Superfund Sites is located within approximately 1/4 mile of the site, the files maintained on that facility by the TCEQ shall be reviewed and summarized in the report. - 11.3.02.D The TCEQ's Voluntary Cleanup Program (VCP) governmental regulatory database shall be searched for facilities that are located within approximately 500 feet of the property. - 11.3.02.E If the project includes demolition/renovation of buildings/structures, the report